 Types of Reddit Scams

 This is where scammers stage fake campaigns on forums for people to donate to a specific cause.
 The victims then donate to the cause or campaign to support it thinking it is a legit organization.
+The scammers usually ask victims to pay them via gift cards, bank accounts, or CashApp.
 However, the scammer ends up keeping everyone’s money and doesn’t donate it to the cause promised.

 Messages on Reddit Scams